siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 nano assembly.slurm
 ```
-Copy and paste code below inside the nano editor
+Copy and paste the code below into the nano editor

 ```
 #!/bin/bash